 Not long ago, I was talking with someone about retirement savings.
 The issue, for this particular person was the commercial talking about “Your Number.”
 If you remember this commercial, the point was that you should know how much money you will need when you retire.
 The goal, was to get you to schedule an appointment with one of their financial advisors or brokers to find your number.
 Since the person I was talking to didn’t know his number, he was stuck on what to do for retirement.

 The ironic part is that you don’t need to know your number in order to start saving for retirement.
 Far from it.
 Actually knowing your so-called number is both unnecessary, and unrealistic.
-For starters, most people are years from retirement and any number would be calculated based on assumptions that will be literally decades out of date by the time you retire.
-In addition, calculating your number really servers to warn you that you aren’t saving enough, so waiting is exactly the wrong thing to do.
+For starters, most people are years away from retirement and any number would be calculated based on assumptions that will be literally decades out of date by the time you retire.
+In addition, calculating your number really just serves to warn you that you aren’t saving enough, so waiting is exactly the wrong thing to do.

 I once started the most basic financial plan.
 I need to revisit that.
 In the meantime, let me give you some core knowledge about retirement planning that can help you get unstuck and start moving forward.
 In fact, if you want to skip the rest of this post, just go straight to my World’s Easiest Retirement Plan.

 First, the good news is that it is almost impossible to save too much money for retirement.